kanokarob/Dragonkind-Evolved/README.md

 <details>
   <summary>Shared Behavior</summary>

-When there are no more End Crystals left, all Dragon Types will begin to utilize the following abilities in addition to their type-specific powers.
+The Vanilla Ender Dragon has the following abilities at all times.
+When there are no more End Crystals left, all Dragon Types will begin to utilize these abilities in addition to their type-specific powers.

 - **Summon End Rod Spikes.** These work similarly to Evoker Fangs, and are summoned when the Dragon is perching or preparing to perch, or as a last resort.
 - **Ground all players.** This gives all players Levitation 128 for 20 seconds, effectively forcing them to (safely) land if flying with Elytra, and preventing them from taking off right away.
 If there aren't any flying players, it will try something else instead.